coretrix/hitrix/README.md

   "client_x509_cert_url": "..."
 }
 ```

+#### DDOS Protection
+This service contains DDOS protection features

+You can register it in that way:
+`registry.ServiceProviderDDOS()`

+You can protect for example login endpoint from many attempts  by using method `ProtectManyAttempts`

 ### Validator
 We support 2 types of validators.
 One of them is related to graphql and the other one is related to rest